Everything You Should Know About Facebook Marketing

 Why should I use the Open Graph protocol?

 Facebook is an excellent platform for building your brand.
 It allows you to build your reputation with your customers by maximizing the appearance of the postings you make.
-When you build a strong Facebook page, you will be able to build a community among your followers.
+When you build a strong Facebook marketing page, you will be able to build a community among your followers.
 You will be able to engage with your prospects personally, helping them to see you as an individual, instead of just a corporation.
 When you answer their questions, they will also see you as a trustworthy authority.

 Quality posts also encourage your followers to interact with your content and share it with their own connections, which can then increase your brand reach.
 The Open Graph protocol is an important part of taking advantage of these different opportunities.
 It maximizes the content you post that encourages the conversations on your pages, that invites people to ask you questions and that gets shared by your followers to attract more attention.